-Unfortunately, research has found that proofreading is extremely difficult for students, especially if they lack a solid spelling foundation on which to build their proofreading skills.
+Unfortunately, research has found that proofreading is extremely difficult for students.
+Especially, if they lack a solid spelling foundation on which to build their proofreading skills.

-While reading, familiarizing themselves with words in context provides students with a good framework to identify words.
+It's true that familiarizing themselves with words in context provides students with a good framework to identify words.

 After three decades of integrative systems which seek to omit spelling from school curriculums, teachers and parents are starting to notice that children simply cant spell.

 California has been among the world leaders of integrative literacy education, even going so far as to ban spelling books from the required textbook list in 1987.

 But just seven years later, in 1994, the states literacy proficiency scores had dropped to become one of the worst in the U.S.

-Although the integrative system claims that the traditional use of spelling books “just doesn’t work,” research suggests that old-fashioned spelling work may actually be more effective than modern scholars give it credit for.
+Although the integrative system claims that the traditional use of spelling books just doesnt work, research suggests that old-fashioned spelling work may actually be more effective than modern scholars give it credit for.

 A 2010 report by the Carnegie Foundation found that direct spelling instruction improves reading ability.

-Spelling educator and author J. Richard Gentry Ph.D. suggests that parents and teachers go “back to basics” and bring clear spelling instruction and testing back into mainstream education.
+Spelling educator and author J. Richard Gentry Ph.D. suggests that parents and teachers go back to basics and bring clear spelling instruction and testing back into mainstream education.